Oikocredit: Investing in hope

 At the 1968 annual general meeting of the World Council of Churches, the seed for the Ecumenical Development Cooperative Society, today known as Oikocredit, was sown.
 US churches were among the first investors and continue to support our mission to invest in economic opportunities for poor people all over the world.

 1.4 Billion of the world’s citizens are poor, and most lack access to financial services that can provide opportunities and solutions for pulling themselves out of the cycle of poverty.
-For 37 years, Oikocredit has provided funding to projects and organizations that work in the world’s most vulnerable and impoverished communities providing access to financial services, training, and capital.
-Today Oikocredit funds 896 projects in almost 70 countries worldwide, providing support for projects focusing on…
+For 40 years, Oikocredit has provided funding to projects and organizations that work in the world’s most vulnerable and impoverished communities providing access to financial services, training, and capital.
+Today Oikocredit funds 800 partners in almost 60 countries worldwide, providing support for projects focusing on:

 - agricultural cooperatives;